react-native-webrtc/react-native-incall-manager/README.md

 incallmanager_ringtone.mp3
 ```

-on ios, we only support mp3 files currently.
+On ios, we only support mp3 files currently.

 ## Usage: